 I love flying, but I hate travelling by air.
 The entire process becomes more unpleasant every year.

-So when I had to travel to the UK recently for a family emergency, I determined to use a different approach: instead of taking a direct flight with mediocre service and uncomfortable seats, I decided to break the flight into two legs.
+So when I travelled to the UK recently for a 2-week trip, I decided change my journey: instead of taking a direct flight with mediocre service and uncomfortable seats, I decided to break the flight into two legs.

-Here are 5 things that Qatar did that we should ensure we’re doing (or not doing) in our own businesses:
+Here are 5 things that Emirates do that we should be doing or avoiding in our own businesses:

 - They were totally transparent throughout the booking process about the costs and what I got in return.
 (Many airlines exclude taxes from the prices they quote online – these only hit you later in the process.
 Are you using obscurity to get a new customer hooked only to hit them with more costs later?)